 - Immune status of the patient.

-- Some cases of bacteriuria can remain symptomless but others become serious enough to complicate health and quality of life.
+- Some cases of bacteriuria are symptomless but others become serious enough to complicate health and quality of life.

 “The catheter is intended to remain in place for several hours or longer.
 It is important that a catheter only remains in place as long as it is necessary, as the risk of infection increases the longer the catheter is in place.”9